Marcell Ozuna Preview, Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings

-- The 7.8 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 28th in the league.
+- The 7.7 strikeouts per nine innings put together by the Cardinals pitching staff ranks 28th in the league.

-- The Cardinals' 4.68 team ERA ranks 23rd among all league pitching staffs.
+- The Cardinals' 4.69 team ERA ranks 23rd across all league pitching staffs.

-- Cardinals pitchers combine to surrender 142 home runs (one per game), the first-fewest in the league.
+- Cardinals pitchers combine to give up the first-fewest home runs in baseball (144 total, one per game).

-- The right-hander last appeared on Saturday against the Pittsburgh Pirates, when he threw seven innings, allowing one earned run while giving up three hits.
+- The righty last pitched on Monday, Aug.
+28 against the San Diego Padres, when he tossed six innings, allowing one earned run while giving up eight hits.

-- In 13 games this season, the 28-year-old has amassed an ERA of 4.02, with 5.3 strikeouts per nine innings.
-Opponents are hitting .248 against him.
+- The 42-year-old has amassed an 8.10 ERA and 4.9 strikeouts per nine innings across 18 games this season, while allowing a batting average of .359 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.